Effecting social justice through

 Forensic Psychology Overview

 This comprehensive program prepares counselors for positions in the fast-growing field of forensic psychology—providing clinical counseling and advocacy services in legal and criminal justice settings.
-The Adler School offers a degree that uniquely blends the wellness-model approach of counseling practice, with a psychological lens on the influence of psychopathy and social-cultural factors.
+Adler University offers a degree that uniquely blends the wellness-model approach of counseling practice, with a psychological lens on the influence of psychopathy and social-cultural factors.

 We train practitioners to work in criminal justice, mental health, and corrections, with a focus on improving communication between the clinician and individuals in the criminal justice system.
 Our graduates work in law enforcement agencies, correctional facilities, private law firms, court systems, child advocacy centers, behavioral health units, and mental health agencies.

 Our rigorous curriculum emphasizes theoretical knowledge, strong clinical skills, and the civic responsibility that socially responsible practitioners hold within and outside the criminal justice system.
 Students learn the fundamentals of criminal psychology, police psychology, legal psychology, and correctional psychology.
 Specialized coursework in forensic evaluation focuses on the treatment of forensic populations; aggression and social deviance; and trauma-focused therapies, for working with individuals coping with substance abuse, domestic violence, rape crisis, and sex offenses.

 We provide an immersive learning experience with a diverse faculty.
 Professors are practicing clinicians experienced in the field of forensic psychology, as well as scholars and researchers.
 Learning takes place in small, intimate classes, and through the exceptional training opportunities we offer.